-Fellows receive training within three major placements over the course of the year: Yale Cancer Center/Smilow Cancer Hospital/ (6 months), Liver Transplant (3 months) and Sleep Medicine & Tobacco Treatment (3 months).
+Fellows receive training within four major placements over the course of the year: Yale Cancer Center/Smilow Cancer Hospital (6 months), Tobacco Treatment (6 months) Liver Transplant (3 months) and Sleep Medicine (3 months).

 Smilow Cancer Hospital (6 months)

 Within Smilow Cancer Hospital, fellows complete two, three-month placements through the: (1) inpatient Palliative Care Service and (2) outpatient oncology clinics.
-During the inpatient rotation, fellows function as full-time members of the multidisciplinary team, attend daily rounds, and work closely with Palliative Care physicians, advanced practice nurses, social workers and chaplains.
-Fellows provide bedside consultation and brief evidence-based interventions to address issues related to pain, emotional distress and end-of-life concerns.
+During the inpatient rotation, fellows function as full-time members of the multidisciplinary palliative care consult team, attend daily rounds, and work closely with palliative care physicians, advanced practice nurses, social workers and chaplains.
+Fellows provide bedside consultation and brief evidence-based interventions to address issues related to pain, emotional distress and end-of-life.

-Fellows also receive training within the Cancer Center’s outpatient oncology clinics.
-Within these clinics, fellows provide co-located evidence-based individual therapy to referred patients from nearly every cancer-specific disease team and at any stage of illness.
-Fellows have the chance to work closely with members of the patient’s oncology team (oncologists, advance practice nurses, and nurses), while attending and participating in disease specific tumor board meetings, Palliative Care Interdisciplinary Team Meetings, as well as Yale Cancer Center’s Grand Rounds and Schwartz Rounds.
+Fellows also receive training within the hospital’s outpatient oncology clinics.
+Within these clinics, fellows provide co-located evidence-based individual psychotherapy to referred patients.
+Patients may be referred from any cancer-specific disease team and may be at any stage of illness.
+Patient are referred for a variety of reasons (e.g., emotional distress, pain, sexuality, body image, managing addictions, end of life concerns, etc) and may be seen individually or with a partner or other family member.
+Fellows have the chance to work closely with members of the patient’s oncology team (oncologists, advance practice nurses, and nurses), while attending disease specific tumor board meetings, Palliative Care Interdisciplinary Team Meetings, as well as Yale Cancer Center’s Grand Rounds and Schwartz Rounds.

-- Adolescent and Young Adult (AYA) Clinic: Fellows participate in a developmentally-sensitive multidisciplinary program within the Department of Pediatric Hematology and provide individual and family consultation to AYA patients diagnosed with a range of hematologic and cancer-related diagnoses.
+During the outpatient oncology rotation fellows spend one-half day per week within the Adolescent and Young Adult (AYA) Clinic, a developmentally-sensitive multidisciplinary program within the Department of Pediatric Hematology.
+Within the AYA clinic, fellows provide individual and family consultation to AYA patients diagnosed with a range of hematologic and cancer-related diagnoses.

 The Yale-New Haven Transplantation Center (YNHTC) provides expert, comprehensive and compassionate care for adult and pediatric patients throughout the world who are candidates for organ transplantation.
 The YNHTC specializes in liver, kidney, pancreas, and heart transplantation; and is the region's leader in the evaluation and treatment of advanced liver disease.

-Within the Liver Transplant program, fellows gain valuable experience in issues related to organ allocation, patient selection, transplant ethics, and the psychological and neurocognitive functioning of patients with acute liver failure and end stage liver disease.
-Fellows play a number of important roles in the evaluation and on-going support of liver transplant candidates.
-Specifically, fellows provide co-located individual behavioral weight loss, drug and alcohol relapse prevention counseling, smoking cessation, and stress management and relaxation training to pre and post- adult liver transplant recipients.
+Within the Yale New Haven Transplantation Center, fellows gain valuable experience with issues related to organ allocation, patient selection, transplant ethics, and the psychological and neurocognitive functioning of patients with acute organ failure and end stage liver and kidney disease.
+Fellows play a number of important roles in the evaluation and on-going support of liver and kidney transplant candidates.
+Specifically, fellows provide co-located individual behavioral weight loss, drug and alcohol relapse prevention counseling, smoking cessation, and stress management and relaxation training to adult pre- and post-transplant patients.